sarge424/french-gpt/README.md

 The model was trained using this dataset: https://www.kaggle.com/datasets/dhruvildave/en-fr-translation-dataset

 ## Usage
-Use `tokenizer.py` to split and save the tokens for a dataset Run `train.py` to train the model on a the tokenized dataset Run `test.py` to see the model's output for any given input.
+Use `tokenizer.py` to split and save the tokens for a dataset.

+Run `train.py` to train the model on a the tokenized dataset.

+Run `test.py` to see the model's output for any given input.

 ## Example